Anne L'Huillier: Honors and awards

 L'Huillier was on the Nobel Committee for Physics between 2007 and 2015, and has been a member of the Swedish Academy of Sciences since 2004.
 In 2003, she received the Julius Springer Prize.
 In 2011 she received a UNESCO L'Oréal Award.
 In 2013, she was awarded the Carl-Zeiss Research Award, the Blaise Pascal Medal and an Honorary Degree at Université Pierre et Marie Curie (UPMC), Paris.
 She was elected a foreign associate of the National Academy of Sciences in 2018.
 One year later, in 2019, she was recognized with the Prize for Fundamental Aspects of Quantum Electronics and Optics, announced by the European Physical Society.
 Anne L'Huillier is a fellow member of the American Physical Society and Optica.

 In 2021 L'Huillier was awarded the Optical Society of America Max Born Award for "pioneering work in ultrafast laser science and attosecond physics, realizing and understanding high harmonic generation and applying it to time-resolved imaging of electron motion in atoms and molecules".
 In 2022 she received the Wolf Prize in Physics for "pioneering contributions to ultrafast laser science and attosecond physics" jointly with Ferenc Krausz and Paul Corkum.
 Also for 2022, the three were awarded the BBVA Foundation Frontiers of Knowledge Award in Basic Sciences.
 She also received the French Legion of Honour the same year.

 In September 2023, she received the Berthold Leibinger Zukunftspreis for "high harmonic generation and attosecond physics."
-In October 2023, she was awarded the Nobel Prize in Physics, jointly with Krausz and Pierre Agostini for "for experimental methods that generate attosecond pulses of light for the study of electron dynamics in matter".
+In October 2023, she was awarded the Nobel Prize in Physics, jointly with Krausz and Pierre Agostini "for experimental methods that generate attosecond pulses of light for the study of electron dynamics in matter".

 In November 2023, she received a doctor honoris causa from Paris-Saclay University.
 During the ceremony, 2022 Nobel Prize in Physics, Alain Aspect was the guest of honor.

 In March 2024, she received a doctor honoris causa from University of Bordeaux, and in May from the University of Porto.